aahamlin/aahamlin.github.io/_posts/2020-05-11-elm-page-navigation.md

 <function> : (a -> b) -> a -> b
 ```

-Now, using the function we can return either of the two Model types.
+Using the function, we can return either of the two Model types.

 ```
 > update TakeStr "bob"